NDM4/EDBF/README.md

   <img src="https://cdn.discordapp.com/attachments/973384585364774922/1008046428884566076/unknown_9.png">
 </p>

+# Contribute
+I know the code is a mess.
+Make a pull request if you want to contribute.

 # Disclaimer
 * ***With EDBF, you can check if your credentials have been exposed in a data breach***